/user/index/surname("Johnson",<userID:int>)

 element = '<>' | name | string

 A directory is specified as a sequence of strings, each prefixed by a forward slash.
-If the string only uses characters allowed in a name, the quotes may be excluded.
+If the string only contains characters allowed in a name, the quotes may be excluded.

 The empty variable <> may be used in a directory